MoebiusZero/Scripts/Powershell/FireFly Importer/README.md

 I'm fully aware Send-Mailmessage is deprecated, but I personally use this internally with so I'm pretty much ok with using it.

 ## Automation
 You basically create a task scheduler for this in Windows.
-Because Powershell 7 is required, you will need to the scheduler to look for the Powershell 7 executable, using simply powershell defaults it to version 5.
+Because Powershell 7 is required, you will need to tell the scheduler to look for the Powershell 7 executable, using simply powershell defaults it to version 5.
-Simply enter this: "C:\Program Files\PowerShell\7\pwsh.exe" as the program path, assuming you used the default installation settings.
+Enter this **"C:\Program Files\PowerShell\7\pwsh.exe"** as the program path, assuming you used the default installation settings.
 The parameters you use are identical -file "C:\scripts\myscript.ps1" for example

 You can run this every minute, hour, days.
 But keep in mind the API limitations of Nordigen or Spectre.
 Last thing you want is hitting it.
 Personally I run it every 6 hours.
 I don't need my bookkeeping updated in real time.